 Earthquakes and tsunamis

-Earthquakes occur frequently in Taiwan.
+Earthquakes occur frequently.
 Read

 Earthquakes for advice on travelling to and living in an earthquake-prone region.

 Tsunamis are a risk because of frequent earthquakes in the region.